nv-ucsb-courses/ml_images_S25/README.md

-# Course notes for ML for bioimages
+# Notes for bioimage ML class